Gomer Pyle – USMC: Premise

 The premise of Gomer Pyle is similar to and perhaps inspired by Andy Griffith's starring role in the Broadway play and film version of No Time for Sergeants, which was based on the Mac Hyman novel of the same title.
 Like Leonard's other shows, Gomer Pyle was character driven; the main characters were "accessible" and "engaging," and the supporting characters were often eccentric.
 In the show's pilot episode, Gomer, a gas-station attendant from Mayberry, joins the Marines.
 Gomer's naïveté immediately exasperates his drill instructor, Gunnery Sergeant Carter (Frank Sutton).
-Originally situated in Camp Wilson in North Carolina, the setting was moved to the fictional Camp Henderson in California.
+The setting was originally Camp Wilson in North Carolina, then moved to the fictional Camp Henderson in California.
 The show was a fish-out-of-water piece, which, like its contemporary The Beverly Hillbillies, featured rural characters out of their normal settings.
 Like other comedies of the 1960s, the show avoided political commentary (especially concerning the Vietnam War) and focused instead on the predicaments that ensued from Gomer's unintentional breaking of the rules or sticking his foot in his mouth.

 Among the themes explored were the honesty and "strong family values supposedly inherent in small-town life"; according to author Gerard Jones, Gomer Pyles basic message was "far simpler than any corporate suburban sitcoms with their lessons in compromise and role-following [...]
 It said merely that the oldest, most basic, least sophisticated sort of sweetness could redeem even the toughest modern types".
 Author Elizabeth Hirschman noted that Gomer represented a "uniquely American archetype"—a "large, powerful man physically" with the "simple, honest nature of a child or animal".
 She also noted that, like stories with characters of such an archetype, Gomer's trusting nature was often taken advantage of, though in the end he "reaps happiness" because of his innocence.
 In his book Watching M*A*S*H, Watching America, media and communications scholar James Wittebols said that Gomer Pyle illustrated how class differences "supposedly negated or diminished by military training" made themselves apparent in the military world.